Polynomial size linear programs for problems in P: Polytopes for decision problems

 For a given binary input vector $\bar{x}$ we define the vector $c=(c_{j})$ by:

 and let $d$ be a constant such that $0 < d \leqslant 1/2$.
 As before we construct an LP:

-The following proposition can be proved in an identical way to Proposition \ref{optlemma}. \begin{proposition} For any $\bar{x} \in [0,1]^q$ let $m=\mathds{1}^T\bar{x}$.
-The optimum solution to (\ref{LP3}) is unique, $z^* = m +d$ if $\bar{x}$ has a "yes" answer and $z^* = m$ otherwise. \end{proposition}
+The following proposition can be proved in an identical way to Proposition \ref{optlemma}. \begin{proposition} For any $\bar{x} \in \{0,1\}^q$ let $m=\mathds{1}^T\bar{x}$.
+The optimum solution to (\ref{LP3}) is unique, $z^* = m +d$ if $\bar{x}$ has a ``yes'' answer and $z^* = m$ otherwise. \end{proposition}

-By an $n$-cube we mean the $n$-dimensional hypercube whose vertices are the $2^n$ binary vectors of length $n$. \begin{definition} Let $Q$ be a polytope which is a subset of the $(q+t)$-cube with variables labeled $x_1, ...,x_q,y_1,...,y_t$.
-We say that $Q$ has the {\em x-0/1 property} if each of the $2^q$ ways of assigning 0/1 to the $x$ variables uniquely extends to a vertex $(x,y)$ of $Q$ and, furthermore, $y$ is 0/1 valued. $Q$ may have additional fractional vertices. \end{definition} In polyhedral terms, this says that the intersection of $Q$ with the hyperplanes $x_j=e_j, j=1,...,q$ is a 0/1 vertex, for each assignment of zero or one to the $e_j$'s.
-We will show that we can solve a poly-time decision problem $X$ by replacing $P$ in (\ref{LP2}) by a polytope $Q$ of polynomial size, while maintaining the same objective functions.
+\begin{definition} Let $Q$ be a polytope which is a subset of the $(q+t)$-cube with variables labeled $x_1, ...,x_q,y_1,...,y_t$.
+We say that $Q$ has the {\em x-0/1 property} if each of the $2^q$ ways of assigning 0/1 to the variables $x_1, ...,x_q$ uniquely extends to a vertex $(x,y)$ of $Q$ and, furthermore, $y$ is 0/1 valued. $Q$ may have additional fractional vertices. \end{definition} In polyhedral terms, for every binary vector $b \in \RR^q$, the intersection of $Q$ with the hyperplanes $x_j = b_j$ is a 0/1 vertex.
+We will show that we can solve a polynomial time decision problem $X$ by replacing $P$ in (\ref{LP2}) by a polytope $Q$ of polynomial size, while maintaining the same objective functions.
 We call $Q$ a {\em weak extended formulation} as it does not necessarily project onto $P$.

 \begin{definition} A polytope